Red Ronin: Other versions

 A version of Red Ronin appeared on an Earth visited by the dimension-hopping heroes known as the Exiles (Earth-3752).
 On Earth-3752, Red Ronin was the chief weapon of the Science Squad, a group of monster hunters and was invented by Bolivar Trask.
 This version was destroyed by its reality's version of Fin Fang Foom.

 Red Ronin also appeared in the Mega Morphs miniseries, reprogrammed by Doctor Doom had Doctor Octopus so that Doctor Doom could control remotely.
 After easily taking down the Mega Morphs of Captain America, Spider-Man, Wolverine and the Ghost Rider, Red Ronin was defeated by the Hulk whom Doctor Doom had previously taken over to assist in the prison break of Doctor Octopus.

 In Earth-X's universe, Red Ronin was decommissioned and given to Tony Stark by President Norman Osborn.
-The robot's designs were eventually as the base for a towering Iron Man armor.
+The robot's designs were eventually used as the base for a towering Iron Man armor.